Blog

 Contact Injury LawStars today for a free consultation or call us at (407) 887-4690.
 Attorney Katie Miller fights for hit and run victims across Florida, and there are no fees unless we win your case.

-What Is a Hit and Run Under Florida Law?
+What Counts as a Hit and Run in Florida?

 Under Florida law, a hit and run, officially called “leaving the scene of an accident,” occurs when a driver involved in a crash fails to stop, provide their information, and render reasonable aid to anyone who is injured.
 The Florida hit and run statute (Section 316.027) specifically addresses crashes involving death or personal injuries, while Section 316.061 covers property-damage-only incidents.